aws/iot-atlas/CONTRIBUTING.md

 # Guidelines for contributing

-Thank you for your interest in contributing to AWS documentation!
+Thank you for your interest in contributing to the IoT Atlas!
 We greatly value feedback and contributions from our community.

 Please read through this document before you submit any pull requests or issues.
 It will help us work together more effectively.